What’s the best bank to open a savings account?

 This first-timer’s guide will help you choose the right BPI savings account and teach you everything you need to know to open one today.

 1. Choose the best BPI savings account that suits your needs

 Once you’ve decided to go with BPI, choose the type of savings account you want to open.

-BPI offers more than 10 savings accounts that suit different needs, purposes, and budgets.
+BPI offers over ten savings accounts that suit different needs, purposes, and budgets.

 There are savings accounts designed for kids, overseas Filipino workers (OFWs) and their families, parents securing their children’s future, and low-income earners.